 - Canvas or Burlap Bag

-I bought the blank pillow covers at Ikea and Home Goods.
+I bought the blank pillow covers at Ikea and a local home decor store.
 All pillows are 20” square.
-The GURLI IKEA pillow costs $4.00 and the linen one I purchased from Home Goods was $8.00.
+The GURLI IKEA pillow costs $4.00 and the linen one I purchased was $8.00.
 I was so excited to find these as they were very inexpensive and I was thrilled not to have to make the pillow covers myself.
 The FJADRAR down pillow insert is also from IKEA and it cost $6.00.
 I also bought a burlap bag to hold the pillow and covers from Amazon.
 It was less than $10.00.

 I decided to include six seasonal pillow covers with the gift, which included Winter, Valentine’s Day, Spring, Summer, Fall (Thanksgiving) and Christmas.
 Here are the designs I selected.